 Overview

-Short narrative film The Fast Runner offers insight into the Holocaust through the eyes of a Jewish girl in Poland.
-It is appropriate for students in Grades 6-8 and Grades 9-12 as well as adult learners and community groups.
+Holocaust Education film The Fast Runner is appropriate for students in Grades 6-8 and Grades 9-12 as well as adult learners and community groups.
+This narrative short film offers insight into the Holocaust through the eyes of a Jewish girl in Poland in 1938.

 Our materials for this film include a Timeline of the Holocaust, cross-media activities, and opportunities to explore propaganda, media literacy, human rights, upstanders, primary sources, and more.